 Ieva Jansaviciute MBPsS MBACP

 Counselling can help to explore these difficulties in a safe and confidential space.
-With a help of a professional, you can be guided through understanding yourself better, through making sense of your experiences, to more clarity and inner peace - to therapeutic gains that are not a temporary relief but changes deep within that last for good.
+With a help of a professional, you can be guided through understanding yourself better, through making sense of your experiences, to more clarity and inner peace - to therapeutic gains that are changes deep within that last for good.

-I’m a BACP registered psychodynamic counsellor working with adults (18+) individually in consulting rooms in several locations in London, as well as remotely by telephone and online video calling, and I’m here to support you on your journey towards healing and self-discovery.
+I’m a BACP registered psychodynamic counsellor working with adults (18+) individually in consulting rooms in several locations in London, as well as remotely by telephone and online, and I’m here to support you on your journey towards healing and self-discovery.

 "Out of your vulnerabilities will come your strength"